-(2) Transportation Projects.
+- (2) Transportation Projects.
 Transportation projects that reduce, or have no impact on, vehicle miles traveled should be presumed to cause a less than significant transportation impact.
 For roadway capacity projects, agencies have discretion to determine the appropriate measure of transportation impact consistent with CEQA and other applicable requirements.
-To the extent that such impacts have already been adequately addressed at a programmatic level, such as in a regional transportation plan EIR, a lead agency may tier from that analysis as provided in Section 15152.

-(3) Qualitative Analysis.
+To the extent that such impacts have already been adequately addressed at a programmatic level, such as in a regional transportation plan EIR, a lead agency may tier from that analysis as provided in Section 15152. - (3) Qualitative Analysis.
 If existing models or methods are not available to estimate the vehicle miles traveled for the particular project being considered, a lead agency may analyze the project's vehicle miles traveled qualitatively.
-Such a qualitative analysis would evaluate factors such as the availability of transit, proximity to other destinations, etc. For many projects, a qualitative analysis of construction traffic may be appropriate.
+Such a qualitative analysis would evaluate factors such as the availability of transit, proximity to other destinations, etc. For many projects, a qualitative analysis of construction traffic may be appropriate. - (4) Methodology.

-(4) Methodology.
 A lead agency has discretion to choose the most appropriate methodology to evaluate a project's vehicle miles traveled, including whether to express the change in absolute terms, per capita, per household or in any other measure.
 A lead agency may use models to estimate a project's vehicle miles traveled, and may revise those estimates to reflect professional judgment based on substantial evidence.
 Any assumptions used to estimate vehicle miles traveled and any revisions to model outputs should be documented and explained in the environmental document prepared for the project.
 The standard of adequacy in Section 15151 shall apply to the analysis described in this section.

-The traffic analysis (R&S 2018) concluded that the project would generate less than 50 total daily traffic trips at any analyzed intersection or peak hour.
+The traffic analysis (R&S 2018) concluded that the project's traffic impacts would be reduced to less than significant with the implementation of mitigation.
 Application of vehicle miles traveled (VMT) is not required in Lead agency CEQA documents until July 1, 2020, Therefore, the project would not be in conflict or be inconsistent with CCR Section 15064.3(b).